martinboers/plcnext-book/src/ch04-08-creating-gds-variables-2.md

   Arp::uint8 MyGdsVariable;
   ```

-  GDS variables are also referred to as "Ports".
+  GDS variables are also referred to as "ports".
 The [PLCnext Info Center][info-center] provides detailed information on GDS port definitions in C++ code, including the attributes that can be applied to GDS ports defined in this way.

 - Change the `.acf.config` file if necessary, e.g. the path to the shared object library file.